Mediterranean Orzo Salad

 Instructions

-• Cook orzo: Bring a saucepan of water to a boil over high heat.
+• Bring a saucepan of water to a boil over high heat.
 Add orzo and cook according to the package directions until just tender, about 8-10 minutes.
 Drain, and rinse under cold water until the pasta cools to room temp.
 Drain well and transfer to a large bowl.

 Nutrition